microsoft/CogSLanguageUtilities/CustomTextAnalytics/CognitiveSearchIntegration/readme.md

 ## Third: Run the 'Index' command
+Using the indexing cli tool, run the 'index' command
  - Configs file
 	 - Fill the [configs.json](./Docs/Assets/configs.json) file with your service secrets (that you already provisioned)
 	 - This configs file needs to be placed next to the cli tool to read it